Warm Handover Referral Scheme Privacy Statement

 The Warm Handover Referral Scheme helps Suffolk County Council to fulfil its duty under the Care Act by providing a secure route for the transfer of personal data between partner organisations of the Referral Scheme.
 This supports people to access a range of services that will help them to stay independent and safe in their own home and reduce their need for care services.

-The organisations that are part of the Scheme include Age UK Suffolk, Suffolk Family Carers, Fire Service, Trading Standards and Warm Homes, Healthy People.
-More information about the services they and the other partners offer can be found here.
+More information about the organisations that are part of the Scheme and the services they offer can be found here.

 How will you use my data?